 Recovering from trauma isn't a quick one-and-done process.
 I've seen in myself and my clients that it requires consistency and growth over time.

 The most valuable lesson I've learned from witnessing these journeys is that I don’t need to protect my past damage because it's hurting me more than it's helping me.

 Freedom is on the other side of breaking through your comfort zone and allowing that old pain to fall away.

 In the case of healing from trust issues, longer hugs, conversations with more depth, enriching bonds, and more love and compassion are on the other side of letting go.

 Yes, the risk of betrayal and heartache is there.
 But when isn’t it?
-I leave my house all the time despite the high chances that I could be the next victim of a violent crime on the 10 'o'clock news.
+I leave my house all the time despite the high chance that I could be the next victim of a violent crime on the 10 o'clock news.

 We have to draw a line between allowing the fear of the unknown to trap us and simply living our lives.

 I’m not getting into cars with strangers or walking down sketchy alleys in the middle of the night.
 I am safe without being paranoid or reclusive to decrease my chances of becoming the next victim of a violent crime on the 10 o'clock news, right?

 Life doesn’t offer any guarantees either way though.